emissary-ingress/emissary/reference/services/rate-limit-service.md

 ## Default labels

-Ambassador allows setting a default label on every request.
+Ambassador Edge Stack allows setting a default label on every request.
 A default label is set on the `ambassador` module.
 For example:

 ```yaml
 ---